Ayushmadhur5588/netflix-gpt/README.md

 ### 6. Styling with Tailwind CSS

 - Applied Tailwind CSS classes to style the main container for an aesthetically pleasing appearance.

-Feel free to explore Netflix-GPT and discover a world of entertainment tailored just for you!

 ## Features